Eczbek/xieite/docs/functions/MakeFunctor1/operatorCall.md

 constexpr void operator()(xieite::types::Anything) const noexcept;
 ```
 ### Parameters
-- A `xieite::types::Anything` copy which is not used
+- A `xieite::types::Anything` which is not used